itsnayabsd/website/_posts/me/2017-01-01-blog-ranking.md

 **Page rank**, a unit for measuring the importance of a web page.
 It will be calculated by counting the number and quality of links to that page.

-**no follow link**, tell google to not follow the specific link because website owner doesn't trust the link.
+**no follow link**, tell google to not follow the specific link because the link might not be trusted to the full.
 If the linked site is spammy, google might penalize the site which linked to it.

 **Do follow links** are all the links other than no follow links.
 Search engines follow do follow links.